Did you or your baby suffer an injury because of the negligence of an obstetrician-gynecologist (OBGYN)?

 If your baby is a victim of OBGYN malpractice, you may be entitled to compensation for the damages you and your family suffered.

 However, pursuing compensation is a complicated and confusing process.
 This is why it can be to your advantage to work with an experienced attorney.
-The OBGYN malpractice attorneys in Cincinnati at our firm understand the complexities of medical malpractice cases and what it takes to be successful.
+The Cincinnati OBGYN malpractice lawyers at our firm understand the complexities of medical malpractice cases and what it takes to be successful.

 Our firm takes cases on contingency, so the consultation is free and you will not be charged for our services unless you receive compensation.